Bulate/RefractionIDE/README.md

 * In-site compilation and program running.

 ## Requirements
-* For OSX: Clang compiler.
+* For OSX: Command line developer tools.
 * For windows or Linux: gcc compiler.
 * The QT library installed.
 * A folder built by the user, that contains the "Solution.(c/cpp)", and the test cases using the format `input#.*` and `output#.*`.
 For example: